Motorola A780

-The Motorola A780 is the second cellular PDA running the Linux operating system.
+The Motorola A780 is the second cellular PDA running a Linux-based operating system.

 It was introduced in 2003 and sold in Europe and Asia.
 Some models include GPS and navigation software.

 Design

 The Motorola A780 is a Linux-based smartphone.
 When the lid is closed, the phone appears like a traditional phone, with a keypad matrix and small display, actually a window to the larger display below the lid.
 When the lid is flipped open, a QVGA touch screen is revealed that can be used with fingers or a supplied stylus.